coconutswallow/Guides/_help/markdown.md

 order: 3
 ---

-# Markdown Author's Guide for Non-Technical Writers
+# Markdown Author's Guide

-Welcome!
-This guide will teach you everything you need to know to write beautiful documentation for the Hawthorne Guild Guide.
-Don't worry if you've never used Markdown before - it's easier than you think!

-## What is Markdown?

-Markdown is a simple way to format text using plain characters like `#`, `*`, and `-`.
-You write in plain text, and the website automatically converts it to beautiful, formatted pages.

-**Think of it like this:** Instead of clicking buttons in Microsoft Word, you type special characters that tell the website how to format your text.

----

-## Getting Started: The Front Matter
+## Top of the Page Front Matter

-Every document needs to start with "front matter" - a small block at the very top that tells the website about your page:
+Every document **needs** to start with "front matter" - a small block at the very top that tells the website about your page.
+Without this, the document won't be added automatically into the site after uploading.

+Copy this format:

 ```yaml
 ---